-There is lighter way of scripting in the engine, which is called C# scripts.
+There is a lighter way of scripting in the engine, which is called C# scripts.
 It's significantly different from usual C# programming.
 Scripts have some advantages over C# programming: those are easier to read, easier to embed, and those require less programming skills.

 Here's the script's code.

 Engine editor supports visual programming of logic via Flow Graph Editor.
-It is a node editor, that allows to adjust interactions between objects visually.
+It is a node editor, that allows to adjust the interactions between objects visually.

 Following images display event handler for an object in space.
 First image demonstrates how to add an event handler for a selected object.

 The second image shows the graph editor, which describes event handler.